 Sometimes, even on a family budget, you need to push the boat out and find the money for something expensive such as a much-needed holiday, a new car or replacement furniture.
 The financial demands on a family can feel never-ending– what with school uniforms, trips, shoes etc. But if you have pricey items on your list for this year, don’t panic or stick your head in the sand – by being savvy and using budgeting and savings tools, you can reduce the stress that often accompanies these bigger purchases.
+Some of the tips in this post will also help you improve your credit rating too.
+So, if you’re trying to remove derogatory items from credit file, this is a good place to start.
 Here are some tips that should help you get there.

 Open a dedicated bank account

 Start by setting up a separate bank account – this is a critical first step.
 It’ll cost you nothing and that way you can set aside money specifically for the big ticket item you are saving for without being tempted to blow the cash on other things.
 Another good idea is to arrange automatic monthly transfers so that a set amount goes from your salary.
 That way you’ll have the satisfaction of watching the balance grow over time and it should motivate you to stay focused.
 You can also look online for tips and advice that can help you improve your finances, for example, you can check out this guide to financial health which could give you a good place to start your improvements.